Church Words: Communion of Saints

 Three Days and Three Nights

-[Eighty-Sixth in a series of posts on Bible Stories] Encore Post: Maundy Thursday, Good Friday, and Holy Saturday are remembered by the Church from ancient times as the days on which our salvation was won by the suffering, death, and resurrection of our Lord.
+Encore Post: Maundy Thursday, Good Friday, and Holy Saturday have been remembered by the Church since ancient times as the days on which our salvation was won through the suffering, death, and resurrection of our Lord.
 She accomplishes this with a single service that lasts three days.
 The Maundy Thursday divine service begins with an invocation but does not conclude with a benediction.
 Good Friday services have neither an invocation nor a benediction.
 The Vigil of Easter on Saturday evening does not begin with an invocation, but ends with a benediction.

 The name Maundy Thursday comes from the Latin word mandatum — the first word in the Latin translation of Jesus’ command: “a new commandment I give to you: love one another.”
 (John 13:34) Jesus gave this command at the Last Supper, the night we also remember because he also instituted the Lord’s Supper during that Passover meal.
 The Maundy Thursday service ends with the stripping of the altar, the lectern, and the pulpit, and the removal of the pastor’s vestments.
-Often, the account of the Garden of Gethsemane and the arrest of Jesus is read during this time.
-We depart in silence to note that the disciples abandoned Jesus.
+Often, the account of the Garden of Gethsemane and Jesus’ arrest is read during this time.
+We depart in silence, noting that the disciples abandoned Jesus.

 The day that begins at sunset on Maundy Thursday witnessed the whole of Jesus’ passion and death.
 We call it Good Friday because it is the day we were redeemed.
 It is also the first day of Christ’s rest in the tomb.
 This second day, Jesus was in the grave, which began at sunset on Friday.
 On Holy Saturday after sunset, the third day starts.
 The Church holds a vigil, a service that marks the beginning of Easter.
 Often, Christians are baptized during the vigil.